AlleyCatRacer/StudentIncubator/README.md

 # Student Incubator
-Written as a 3<sup>rd</sup> semester project in autumn of 2021 for software engineering at VIA university college[^via], campus Horsens, DK.
+Written as a 3<sup>rd</sup> semester project in autumn of 2021 for software engineering at [VIA university college](https://via.dk), campus Horsens, DK.
 The project idea is a website based game with minimal graphics.
 The goal of the game is to create an avatar which is a college student and keeping it alive throughout a semester.

 ## The Game